vrinek/kowalski/README.markdown

 * rake tasks in the project to handle all services needed for testing (MySQL, MongoDB, Redis, ...)
 * ruby and rubygems to be installed system-wide
 * binary dependencies of gems to be met (should be if runner is a developer's machine)
+* spork to have been setup properly in the project

 ### Current Kowalski limitation: